cosmoskitten/beam/website/src/documentation/io/developing-io-overview.md

 simple task that can be accomplished with a single `ParDo`+`GroupByKey`.
 For
 example:

-  * **Reading from a database query** - traditional SQL database queries often can only be read in sequence.
-The `ParDo` in this case would establish a connection to the database and read batches of records, producing a `PCollection` of those records.
+  * **Reading from a database query**: Traditional SQL database queries often can only be read in sequence.
+In this case, the `ParDo` would establish a connection to the database and read batches of records, producing a `PCollection` of those records.

-  * **Reading from a gzip file** - a gzip file has to be read in order, so it cannot be parallelized.
-The `ParDo` in this case would open the file and read in sequence, producing a `PCollection` of records from the file.
+  * **Reading from a gzip file**: A gzip file must be read in order, so the read cannot be parallelized.
+In this case, the `ParDo` would open the file and read in sequence, producing a `PCollection` of records from the file.

-## Using the Source or FileBasedSink interfaces

-If you need to use `Source` or `FileBasedSink`, see our language specific implementation guides:
+## Sinks

+To create a Beam sink, we recommend that you use a `ParDo` that writes the received records to the data store.
+To develop more complex sinks (for example, to support data de-duplication when failures are retried by a runner), use `ParDo`, `GroupByKey`, and other available Beam transforms.

+For **file-based sinks**, you can use the `FileBasedSink` abstraction that is provided by both the Java and Python SDKs.
+See our language specific implementation guides for more details:

 * [Developing I/O connectors for Java]({{ site.baseurl }}/documentation/io/developing-io-java/)
 * [Developing I/O connectors for Python]({{ site.baseurl }}/documentation/io/developing-io-python/)